World University Cycling Championship

 The World University Cycling Championship is a competition sponsored by the International University Sports Federation (FISU) and sanctioned by the Union Cycliste Internationale (UCI), which was first held in 1978 in Antwerp, Belgium.
 Before 1978 there were also World University Championships, but these were not sponsored by the International University Sports Federation.

-The next edition will be held in Jelenia Gora, Poland in 2014.
+The latest edition was held in San Carlos, Costa Rica during 2024.
 The championship last five days and could contain events in five cycling sports: road cycling (road race and time trial), track cycling, mountainbike (cross-country and marathon), BMX and Cyclo-Cross.

 Competitions

 As part of the Student World Championships: